 Time for the restoration to begin

-The Tree Council, a national charity, have awarded the parish a huge grant of £32,179.00 in support of the regeneration and woodland management programme.
-This will enable us to buy 4,300 sapling shrubs and trees to restore our woodland.
+The Tree Council, a national charity, awarded the parish a huge grant of £32,179.00 in support of the regeneration and woodland management programme.
+This enabled us to buy 4,300 sapling shrubs and trees to restore our woodland.

 - 800 Beech trees

 - 750 Lime trees